dannyvankooten/www.dannyvankooten.com/src/content/blog/2016-11-06-chrome-extension-for-pass.md

 title:  "Browserpass, a Chrome extension for Pass"
 date:  2016-11-06 15:30:00
 datePublished: "2016-11-06"
+description: "Introducing Browserpass, a Chrome extension for accessing the Pass password store from your browser."
 ---

 Last week I treated myself to some hardware upgrades for my desktop, which will be my main workstation from now on.